Sensebloom/OSCeleton/README.md

     f: Y coordinate of joint in interval [0.0, 1.0]
     f: Z coordinate of joint in interval [0.0, 7.0]

-If you use "-k" option, the typetag will be "sff", and no user ID or Z coordinate will be sent. new_user, new_skel and lost_user messages will not be sent either.
-This is used for compatibility with the excellent Kitchen Budapest animata skeletal animation software.
+#### NOTE: Kitchen mode
+To send OSC messages compatible with the awesome animata skeletal animation software use the "-k" option.
+The messages will have the following format:
+    Address pattern: "/joint"
+    Type tag: "sff"
+    s: joint name concatenated with user id (ex: "l_shoulder0")
+    f: X coordinate of joint in interval [0.0, 1.0]
+    f: Y coordinate of joint in interval [0.0, 1.0]
+In this mode new_user, new_skel and lost_user messages
+will not be sent.

+#### NOTE: Quartz Composer mode
+You can enable a message format that is more friendly to Quartz composer with the "-q" option.
+The messages will have the following format:
+    Address pattern: "/joint/name/id"
+    Type tag: "fff"
+    f: X coordinate of joint in interval [0.0, 1.0]
+    f: Y coordinate of joint in interval [0.0, 1.0]
+    f: Z coordinate of joint in interval [0.0, 7.0] Example (left knee of user 0):
+    /joint/l_knee/0 0.08823146 0.5761504 0.44253197

 ### Full list of joints